michal-h21/vim-zettel/README.md

   %date current date
   ```

+- `:ZettelGenerateIndex` command – insert list of all wiki pages in the current
+  page.
+It needs updated tags database.
+It can be updated  using the
+  `:VimwikiRebuildTagsh` command.

+- `:ZettelGenerateTags` command – insert list of tags and pages that used these tags in the current
+  page.
+It needs updated tags database.
+It can be updated  using the `:VimwikiRebuildTagsh` command.

-- `z` command in the visual mode - create a new wiki file using selected text
+- `z` command in the visual mode – create a new wiki file using selected text
   for the note title

-- `[[` command in the insert mode - create a link to a note.
+- `[[` command in the insert mode – create a link to a note.
 It uses FZF for the note searching.

-- `T` command in the normal mode - yank the current note filename and title as a Vimwiki link
+- `T` command in the normal mode – yank the current note filename and title as a Vimwiki link

-- `gZ` command in the normal mode - replace file path under cursor with Wiki link
+- `gZ` command in the normal mode – replace file path under cursor with Wiki link

+## Generate index of tags or links

 ## Useful Vimwiki commands